auzbuckley/agile_resources/team_kickoff_template.md

 ## Definition of Done | 1hr
 The team should formulate an agreement on when tasks are considered ‘done’.
+Brainstorm all of the high-level activities that they normally do to complete a story.
+(Activities that they do currently, not that they _would_ do.)
+Affinity mapping
+Group in timeline.

 ## Admin | 30mins
 **Recurring Meetings**\